![]() |

 As at Knockraheen and Knocknakilla,

-Kealkill is a recumbent stone circle in close association with a two stone row
+Kealkill is an Irish five stone circle in close association with a two stone row

-and a radially-kerbed cairn.
+and a Radial-Stone Cairn.
 The five stone ring has one stone at the north

 which is much larger and